omniosorg/omni/README.md

 ### Example build zone setup

-Building within a zone has a couple of limitations but generally works well.
-The limitations are:

-* It is not possible to build the `kayak-kernel` component (it will be skipped);
-* It is not possible to build release media.
+Building within a zone also works well with a couple of additional privileges over the default set as shown in the example below.
+It is however not possible to generate release media from within a zone.

 To create a zone suitable for building: